ahryho/omoptrend/README.md

 # Launch with with pre-extracted data
 launchShinyApp(data = df)

-# Launch with monthly view
+# Launch automated workflow (use this if step 1 is skipped)
 launchShinyAppDemo()
 ```